-As part of the Department's review of rules under Executive Order 10, the Department identified several instances where the rule duplicates language from the Iowa Code or the United States Code, including the definition of "homeless child or youth" and the responsibilities of the local homeless coordinator.
-That language is removed and the rules are simplified.
+As part of the Department of Education's review of rules under Executive Order 10, the Department identified several instances where the rules duplicate language from the Iowa Code or the United States Code, including the definition of "homeless child or youth" and the responsibilities of the local homeless coordinator.
+In this proposed rulemaking, that language is removed and the rules are simplified.